bomonike/bomonike.github.io/python-tutorials.md

 ## Python Official documentation

+<a target="_blank" href="https://docs.python.org/3/library/index.html">https://docs.python.org/3/library/index.html</a> is the official documentation
+and is designed to overwhelm with all the details.

 <a target="_blank" href="https://docs.python.org/3/tutorial/">https://docs.python.org/3/tutorial</a>
 is the official tutorial by those who created the Python language.

-<a target="_blank" href="https://docs.python.org/3/library/index.html">https://docs.python.org/3/library/index.html</a> is the official documentation.

 Official FREE 42-hour online course to prepare for Python certification exams 2-course series: